 6.5 Adjustments to Agreement.
 If any Change causes an increase or decrease in the cost of or time required for performance of this Agreement by Contractor or otherwise affects any provision of this Agreement and either party to this Agreement is entitled to an adjustment as a result of such Change, then an adjustment will be made to the Contract Price, Project Schedule, Performance Guarantees, Specific Performance Guarantees, Guaranteed Completion Date or End Date, or any other provisions of this Agreement which are affected by such Change.
-When Contractor is notified of or becomes aware of a Change, Contractor shall promptly prepare and submit to Owner an estimate of the increase or decrease, if any, in the cost and time required to complete the Work, together with an explanation of the basis for such estimate, and shall inform Owner whether, in Contractor’s opinion, such Change should result in an adjustment under this Agreement, specifying the relevant provision of this Agreement.
+When Contractor is notified of or becomes aware of a Change, Contractor shall promptly prepare and submit to Construction Manager an estimate of the increase or decrease, if any, in the cost and time required to complete the Work, together with an explanation of the basis for such estimate, and shall inform Construction Manager whether, in Contractor’s opinion, such Change should result in an adjustment under this Agreement, specifying the relevant provision of this Agreement.
 The explanation of the basis for a cost Change shall include, as appropriate, relevant cost information regarding the portion of the original cost estimate that is affected by the Change, vendor pricing for the cost of Equipment added or deleted by the Change, and estimated quantities of Equipment, other materials and labor added or deleted by the Change.
-If Contractor and Owner fail to agree on Contractor’s entitlement to an adjustment or the nature of such adjustment, then the provisions of Article 19 shall be invoked to resolve the dispute.
+If Contractor and Construction Manager fail to agree on Contractor’s entitlement to an adjustment or the nature of such adjustment, then the provisions of Article 19 shall be invoked to resolve the dispute.

 6.6 Performance of Changes.
-If the parties are unable to agree on the adjustments applicable to a Change, then Contractor shall, if directed by Owner, nevertheless proceed to perform such Change.
+If the parties are unable to agree on the adjustments applicable to a Change, then Contractor shall, if directed by Construction Manager, nevertheless proceed to perform such Change.

 6.7 Other Provisions Unaffected.
 Except to the extent a Change specifically amends one or more provisions hereof, all provisions of this Agreement shall apply to all Changes, and no Change shall be implied as a result of any other Change.